 These deep-dive questions can help you create a list of “must-haves” and a list of “nice-to-haves.”
 This will be helpful when you meet with a project manager or strategist.
 With a list in hand, you’ll have a more productive, focused conversation.

 Imagine this: You and your agency get deep into the strategy and design process.
-Everyone is excited because timelines are being met, strategy is spot on, and designs are bringing your ideas to life.
+Everyone is excited because timelines are being met, strategy is spot on, and the web designer is bringing your ideas to life.

-It’s exciting and everyone can’t wait to move the designs into a fully functioning website — and then it happens.
+It’s exciting and everyone can’t wait to move the initial web design into a fully functioning website — and then it happens.
 There is suddenly another stakeholder who needs to approve the designs before website development starts.

 Not only does this sudden appearance of another team member slow things down, but it also has the potential to derail a project entirely and blow the timeline out of the water.